Carl A. Anderson

 Pope John Paul II appointed Mr. Anderson as a member of the Pontifical Academy for Life (1998) and the Pontifical Council for the Laity (2002), and as a consultor to the Pontifical Council for Justice and Peace (2003).
-Pope Benedict XVI has appointed him as a consultor to the Pontifical Council for Social Communications (2007) and as a member of the Pontifical Council for the Family (2008).
-He is a member of the Board of Superintendence of the (I.O.R.)
-(Institute for the Works of Religion - Vatican Bank) (2009) and has served as a consultant to the Pro-Life Committee of the U.S. Conference of Catholic Bishops (USCCB) since 2002.
+Pope Benedict XVI appointed him as a consultor to the Pontifical Council for Social Communications (2007) and as a member of the Pontifical Council for the Family (2008).
+In addition, he has served as a consultant to the Pro-Life Committee of the U.S. Conference of Catholic Bishops (USCCB) since 2002.

 He serves as a member of the International Scientific Council of the Studium Generale Marcianum of Venice.
 In 1994, he was a member of the Vatican delegation for the Fifteenth Meeting of the International Jewish Liaison Committee held in Jerusalem.

 Mr. Anderson currently serves on the Board of Trustees of The Catholic University of America and the Basilica of the National Shrine of the Immaculate Conception.
 He has received honorary doctorates from The Catholic University of America, The Pontifical Theology Academy of Krakow and St. Vincent’s Seminary, Latrobe, Pa.
-Mr. Anderson is the recipient of many honors including the Imago Dei Award, Archdiocese of Denver (2005); the Canterbury Medal, Becket Fund for Religious Liberty (2007); Servant of Peace Award, Path to Peace Foundation (2007); Rector’s Award, Pontifical North American College, Rome (2008); The John Carroll Society Award (2009); the Lupa Capitolina Award, City of Rome (2009); and the John Cardinal O’Connor Award (2009); and the Evangelium Vitae Medal (2015).
+Mr. Anderson is the recipient of many honors including the Imago Dei Award, Archdiocese of Denver (2005); the Canterbury Medal, Becket Fund for Religious Liberty (2007); Servant of Peace Award, Path to Peace Foundation (2007); Rector’s Award, Pontifical North American College, Rome (2008); The John Carroll Society Award (2009); the Lupa Capitolina Award, City of Rome (2009); the John Cardinal O’Connor Award (2009); and the Evangelium Vitae Medal (2015).

-Mr. Anderson has served as assistant supreme secretary and supreme secretary of the Knights of Columbus until becoming supreme knight in October 2000.
-Prior to that, he served as the Order vice president for public policy from 1987 to 1997.
-He has been grand knight, district deputy, state advocate, state secretary and state deputy for the District of Columbia jurisdiction.
+Mr. Anderson served as assistant supreme secretary and supreme secretary of the Knights of Columbus until he became supreme knight in October 2000.
+Prior to that, he served as the Order’s vice president for public policy from 1987 to 1997.
+He has been grand knight, district deputy, state advocate, state secretary and state deputy for the District of Columbia.

-Since Mr. Anderson assumed the responsibilities of supreme knight in 2000, the Knights of Columbus has achieved new heights in charitable giving, providing in its latest year $155 million directly to charity and more than 70 million hours in volunteer service.
+Since Mr. Anderson assumed the responsibilities of supreme knight in 2000, the Knights of Columbus has achieved new heights in charitable giving, providing in 2014 alone 173.5 million directly to charity and more than 71.5 million hours in volunteer service.

 Despite two serious market corrections during his tenure, the Knights has remained financially strong.
 Today, there is no more highly rated insurer than the Knights of Columbus in North America.
 The organization has earned the top rating from A.M.
-Best (A++) for 36 consecutive years, and its assets under management have increased from $8.5 billion in 2000 to nearly $18 billion today.
+Best (A++) for 40 consecutive years.

 Mr. Anderson holds degrees in philosophy from Seattle University and in law from the University of Denver.
 He is a member of the bar of the District of Columbia and is admitted to practice law before the U.S. Supreme Court.